Michael Smith’s new Crossroads restaurant offers hand-crafted pasta, oyster bar

 The raw bar will showcase shellfish and fish flown in daily.

-Farina also features works by Kansas City-based artist Robert Quackerbush on the back walls, while the west and north sides have floor-to-ceiling windows.
+Farina also features works by Kansas City-based artist Robert Quackenbush on the back walls, while the west and north sides have floor-to-ceiling windows.

 The former Michael Smith space, on the east corner of the block, is now Michael Smith Private Dining & Events.
 Smith’s Extra Virgin, a Spanish tapas restaurant that also operates on the block, will remain the same.